 Parents are asked to fill up the form regarding their required personal information first.

-They are provided with a task set including primary task relating to Parental Control.
+They are provided a task set including primary task relating to Parental Control.

 Duration for completion of task set is recorded along with the difficulties faced by them while setting up monitoring.